-If you aren't eligible for an HSA, for example you are enrolled in Medicare or have another health plan, we will establish and administer an HRA instead.
+Health Reimbursement Arrangements (HRA) If you aren't eligible for an HSA, for example you are enrolled in Medicare or have another health plan, we will establish and administer an HRA instead.
 You must notify us that you are not eligible for an HSA.
-In 2009, we will give you an HRA credit of \$845 per year for a Self Only enrollment and \$1,690 for a Self and Family enrollment.
+In 2010, we will give you an HRA credit of \$845 per year for a Self Only enrollment and \$1,690 for a Self and Family enrollment.
 You can use funds in your HRA to help pay your health plan deductible and/or for certain expenses that don't count toward the deductible.
+Once we have established an HRA for you, you cannot change to an HSA for the remainder of the calendar year, even if your eligibility for an HSA changes.